tristanMatthias/spiral/articles/red-introduction/index.md

 *“Hey, so, I saw you from the other side of the room – annnnnd I’ll be honest, you really caught my eye.
 Can I buy you a drink?”*

 Red takes the risk.
 If we’re still developing our Red, this situation can be incredibly scary.
-Talking to an attractive member of the opposite sex in a crowded place with everyone watching?
+Talking to an attractive stranger in a crowded place with everyone watching?
 What if it went wrong?
 Oh god, what if they think I’m ugly.
 Better not.

 Red doesn’t care about what others think, it just acts.
 When balanced with a healthy Purple, this can empower us to take bold actions to improve our lives and the lives of others.
 Sometimes we need to go out on a limb to create the life we want.
 Healthy Red is a **fantastic** tool for this.